 - What is the definition of “proficient in chemical engineering”?

 A: Any Member in good standing, except Student Members.
-However, supporting letters must come from either Senior Members or Fellows and no more than two should come from the same entity (also see Q9 and Q10).
+However, supporting letters must come from either Senior Members or Fellows and no more than two should come from the same entity (also see Q6).
+Self-nomination is not allowed.

-A: Any Senior Member in good standing who has (a) been a Member for at least ten years (exclusive of student membership) and (b) has the credentials for Fellow as established in the AIChE bylaws.
-[Note: if the Fellow nominee is not a Senior Member at the time of nomination the application for Senior Membership should be submitted at the same time as the Fellow Nomination as the nominee must be a Senior Member at the time of election to Fellow]
+A: Any Senior Member in good standing who has the credentials for Fellow as established in the AIChE bylaws.
+[Note: if the Fellow nominee is not a Senior Member at the time of nomination the application for Senior Membership should be submitted at the same time as the Fellow Nomination]

-For instance, an extensive publication record should be summarized in such a way that it can support the documentation of professional accomplishments as simply having many publications is not sufficient (a suitable summary might highlight publications in prestigious peer-reviewed journals and whether the publications have been recognized as having a significant impact on the field).
+For instance, an extensive publication record should be summarized in such a way that it can support the documentation of professional accomplishments.
+Having many publications is not sufficient (a suitable summary might highlight publications in prestigious peer-reviewed journals and whether the publications have been recognized as having a significant impact on the field using Impact Factors and Citation Analysis).
 Likewise, listing attendance at international conferences, even as an invited speaker is not sufficient and the resume should detail why participation was considered a significant mark of professional recognition.
 For industrial nominations the resume should include details of the nominee’s span of control and budget authority.